You are browsing the archive for Nanna Freeman.

 City Trip Smarts: Dos and Don’ts When Visiting a New City (with bonus London tips!)

-Last week I returned from a very successful trip to London which made me wonder, “What makes me so darn amazing at going on and fully enjoying city trips?”
-I went over the things I do to prepare for a trip and the things I do once I’m at my destination and decided I might as well share them, because I know many people find holidays of any kind, but especially short getaways, stressful to plan and sometimes even hard to fully enjoy.
-(And if you’re not interested in general tips, I give some London-specific tips at the end of this post)
+Last week I returned from a very successful trip to London which made me wonder, “What makes me so darn amazing at going on and fully enjoying city trips?” I went over the things I do to prepare for a trip and the things I do once I’m at my destination and decided I might […]

 Unbreakable: A Photography Project for Victims and Survivors of Sexual Assault